 Olympic bronze medalist Deena Kastor was halfway through the 2019 Tokyo Marathon when a man shoved her, knocking her to the ground.
 Then, in the final 15K of the race, another man checked Kastor in the shoulder.
 These were, of course, not things she prepared for.
 In her decorated history (she has completed more than 20 marathons and is the American record holder in the distance), the only other time things had gotten physical was back in college at cross-country championships.
 With bloody hands—and, she later found out, a dislocated shoulder—the 46-year-old stayed focused on a cup of soup and a Mylar blanket waiting for her at the finish.
 She completed the race in 2:51, earning her fifth World Marathon Major.

-Elite middle-distance runner Emily Sisson had never raced 26.2 miles until the London Marathon this past April.
+Elite middle-distance runner Emily Sisson had never raced 26.2 miles until the 2019 London Marathon.
 “One thing my teammate told me on the start line was don’t think too far ahead.
-Just think about the next bottle station, says Sisson.
+Just think about the next bottle station,” says Sisson.
 That breaks it up into 5Ks, which is much more manageable mentally.
 “So that’s pretty much what I did throughout the race.”
-That strategy paid off : The 28-year-old snagged the second-fastest marathon debut by an American woman.
+That strategy paid off: The 28-year-old snagged the second-fastest marathon debut by an American woman.

 Completing a marathon obviously takes a strong physical game.
 But it requires an even stronger mental game—a stiff cocktail of positive self-talk and small goal setting, excited patience, and the ability to adjust when adversity (or another runner) hits.
 “We spend so much time and attention on our physical training program, like what mileage to hit and what pace to run,” says Kastor.
 “But I would say that people should put as much energy into their mental training program.”

 Elite marathoners like Kastor and Sisson are not immune to nerves and negative thinking.
 But with hours, days, weeks, even years spent logging miles, these women have honed a heady fortress for keeping not only their feet on track, but their minds, too.
 How do they prepare for the long, arduous grind?
 How do they handle the unpredictable obstacles that will inevitably come their way?
-We went the distance with some of the country’s best female marathoners to learn the most valuable psychological skills they’ve cultivated—and how you can follow their lead.
+We went the distance with some of the country’s best female marathoners to learn the most valuable psychological skills they’ve cultivated—and how you can use their marathon mental tips to follow their lead.

 There are so many emotions that go into training for, and ultimately running, a marathon: excitement, pride, nerves, anxiety.
 And they creep in long before the race begins.